Venice is a small island objectively, but it is packed with so many goodies that make this island one of the most visited places in the world.

 The Basilica was built in the 9th century, housing numerous sacred relics that were actually stolen by Venetian merchants, or collected from the Crusades.
 For example, one of the bodies of St. Mark the Evangelist, was one of the four Apostles, from Alexandria in Egypt.
 Nevertheless, the total area of mosaic on this basilica encompasses a total of 85,000 square feet – big enough to cover 1.5 American football fields.
 Look closely, the mosaic was even completed with gold that gave the building the glistening it needed.

 I spent most of my time wandering around the key sights at the plaza, and there was already a lot of priceless and beautiful heritage and history to take in.
-I downloaded the podcast of Italy travel mp3 audio guides (ItalyGuides.it and It’s free!) which were amazing for me to know what to look at every step of my way.
-Once it was about time to leave the island, I walked my way back to the train station – but leave some time to explore the shops, galleries, traditional art, and canals on the way. 🙂
+I downloaded the podcast of Italy travel mp3 audio guides (ItalyGuides.it and It’s free!) which was amazing for me to know what to look at every step of the way.
+Once it was about time to leave the island, I walked my way back to the train station – but left some time to explore the shops, galleries, traditional art, and canals on the way. 🙂